 - Geekonomy / גיקונומי

 If I’m not listening to a podcast, I’m probably listening to an audio book, and Audible has a huge variety of them.
 I used to have a subscription, but I noticed that it’s usually cheaper to buy the kindle version of a book and add narration than it is to buy just the audiobook or pay for a subscription.
 It’s a really weird pricing model, but that’s the way it is.

-Whenever I actually read and not listen to a book, I do it on my Kindle Paperwhite.
-If the book is really good, I might also continue reading on the Kindle app for Android instead of working.
+Whenever I actually read and not listen to a book, I do it on my Kindle Oasis.
+I like the Oasis because it has actual physical buttons and a wide margin to hold on to.

 Google Play Music

 Like some other tools here, I don’t really like Google Play Music, but these days syncing my music is mandatory, and Google Play Music had the best upload and automatic sync experience of all the apps I tried.

 If I’m just procrastinating on the internet instead of working, I’m probably reading articles from:

 I use different headphones for different purposes.
 If I’m at work and I want some god damn peace and quiet, I put on my Bose QuietComfort 25 Noise Canceling Headphones.

 Whenever I’m out on the town, walking the dog, riding a bike or even doing chores at home, I use Aftershokz Trekz Titanium Headphones.
 They work on bone conduction, so that your ears are free to hear cars coming to run you over, or your daughter waking up from a nap in her room.
 Also, wireless.